cloud-gov/pages-site-gantry/README.md

 node oauth/index.js
 ```

+## Tests

+This project uses Vitest and Astro Container for testing Astro components.
+See [docs/TESTING.md](docs/TESTING.md) for detailed information on writing and running tests.

 ## CI

 This repository contains the defintion for a single Concourse pipeline.
 This pipeline is responsible for reading from a specific S3 bucket and deploying one application per JSON file found there.
 Those JSON files correspond to sites created by `pages-editor` and contain at least the following properties: